Weather in Iceland in June: travel guide

 Can you see the Northern Light in June?

 If you're visiting Iceland in June, you won't see the Northern Lights.
-The Midnight Sun phenomenon has serious impact.
+The Midnight Sun phenomenon has a serious impact.

 If seeing the Northern Lights is a priority, visit during the darker months, as detailed below.